Welcome to our world-famous Middle Earth

 Day 11: Lord of the Rings great forests scenic helicopter flight

 Day 12: Nomad Safaris 'Safari of the Scenes' Lake Wakatipu basin tour

 Day 13: Dart River Wilderness safaris

 Day 13: Onsen Hot Pools - daytime session

-Real New Zealand Tours specialises in handcrafted bespoke customised travel itineraries.
+Real New Zealand Tours are locally based in Christchurch and specialise in handcrafted bespoke customised all inclusive tour itineraries.